Maccadoodler/DemoApp/README.md

 ### Postman
 A Postman test file in "postman/CoolPlanet.postman_collection.json" can be run in QA or DEV mode to verify functionality.
-Please ensure the "Security Token" step is configured with
+Please ensure the "Security Token" collectionstep is configured with
     * Basic Authentication
     * Okta created 'client_id' as username and 'client_secret' as password.

+Depending on the deployment set the CoolPlanet environment variable 'base_url' to reflect the required setup.
+    eg https://localhost:8443 or http://localhost:8086 depending on your

 ## Docker